-Banking, the Receiver's Statement of Receipts and Disbursements and its Potential Shortage of Cash
+Banking and the Receiver's Statement of Receipts and Disbursements

 At the commencement of this assignment, we opened up receivership bank accounts at Royal Bank of Canada and at ICICI Bank Canada.
-Shortly after their appointment as property manager Larlyn opened up a separate account at Royal Bank of Canada ("the Larlyn Royal Account") for use in the management of the Bayside Mall.
-Attached as Exhibit "F" is a copy of the Receiver's Interim Statement of Receipts and
+Shortly after their appointment as property manager, Larlyn opened up a separate account at Royal Bank of Canada ("the Larlyn Royal Account") for use in the management of the Bayside Mall.
+Attached as Exhibit "H" is a copy of the Receiver's Interim Statement of Receipts and Disbursement from December 5, 2012 to May 19, 2015 combining the three accounts ("the R&D").
+The R&D does not include any transactions flowing through the Larlyn Royal Account after March 31, 2015 as these have yet to be reported to us.